livesup-dev/livesup/README.md

 If you already have a Postgres server running you can just use the following, replacing the envs with your values

+For the `GUARDIAN_SECRET` env var if you have elixir/phoenix running locally you can generate a new key using `mix phx.gen.secret`

 ```
 docker run --rm \
     -e DATABASE_URL=postgres://postgres:postgres@docker.for.mac.localhost:5432/livesup \